ricsalvares/ie_statement/README.md

 I think it is self-explanatory, specificaly speaking about how to delete `statement_items`.
 The dropdown wasn't the best choice, but it saved me time.
 A link (with icon, perhaps) to mark the items to be deleted AND hide them from the UI would improve the User experience a lot.

 #### View files
-Perhaps the files related to the views could be refactored in order to avoid DRY and surely improve the readability and maintanability.
+Perhaps the files related to the views could be refactored in order to avoid DRY and, surely, improve their readability and maintanability level.

-#### Specs and coverage
+#### Specs
 Fot most services/models I used TDD and, therefore the specs are indispensable, however most time I've thought on the happy paths and even when I did something considering some failures scenarios I didn't go further on that.
 That's why I point it as a thing to be improved.
-To be honest I didn't check the coverage of specs, but again, a thing to be improved.

 #### Use of a specific gem to manage the value in pennies properly
 As pointed previously, I've opted to use full amount of pennies to handle with moneys values (`disposable_income_pennies`, `amount_pennies`), which honestly took some effort to handle it, by adding a specific gem could save time and avoid some manual treatment for it (such as `fdiv` calls throught the code).